tsotsos/genSty/README.md

   --smufl SMUFL, -s SMUFL
                         If choosed genSty will generate LaTeX Styles for all fonts in directory based on glyphnames provided.
+  --one-package ONE_PACKAGE
+                        Creates one package with name provided by this argument.
   --author AUTHOR       Author's name.
   --ver VER             LaTeX package version.
 ```